xonixx/xonixx.github.io/awk.md

 Why?

 1. **Portability** (AWK is a [part of the POSIX standard](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/awk.html)).
 Probably, Python in this sense is [the most expressive opposite](https://xkcd.com/1987/).
 Shells are not a silver bullet either.
-Often, to be on the safe side you stick to POSIX shell instead of more feature-full alternatives.
+Often, to be on the safe side you stick to POSIX shell instead of more feature-rich alternatives.
 However, if you take [this article](https://j3s.sh/thought/write-posix-shell.html), which promotes writing POSIX shell, you'll notice that all of its arguments apply equally or even better to AWK.
 2. Very **clean** C-like **syntax**
 3. Powerful **associative arrays**
 4. Powerful **string functions**